Algoclass/Algorithm/README.md

 Algorithm
 =========

-This repository is to contain my school project for Plagiarism checking.
+This repository is to contain our school project for Plagiarism checking.
 It will compare time complexity for different algorithms

 =========